BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, account of how I beat/failed to beat distraction.

+#### **10 Minute Bursts**

+I went back to my old tactic of doing 10 minute bursts yesterday to catch up on some things that were stacking up on my to do list.
+It always feels like it is working well when I am actually working the system - and in many ways it does work well.
+I don’t have to concentrate on getting one thing done so it feels easier.
+And I can see progress being made on several fronts.
+One thing I also add to the list is organising and tidying - and seeing my desk getting physically less cluttered is encouraging.

+But at the end of the day - which in this case I mean literally not metaphorically - there never seems to be much to show for the hours that have been invested.
+This I could live with on the grounds that I will get there in the end, and steady progress is the best kind of progress.

+But there is something which isn’t so obvious until you take the time to reflect.
+It is really tiring to be continually changing focus, and it takes time as well.
+So the gaps between the different sessions mount up and you get steadily less capable as the day goes by.

+It is often good and sometimes necessary to stretch yourself across the whole area of your activity.
+But it is not something that should be done often and it certainly shouldn’t be the main way of working.

 #### **Endless Scrolling Makes Me Stupid, Endless Editing Makes Me Vain**

 I saw some time management advice once that said, “Don’t read blogs and for heaven’s sake don’t write them.”
 As is my standard operating system with good advice, I ignored it completely.